Does Boric Acid Kill Sperm? Let’s Find out the Truth

 No, boric acid should not be used as a contraceptive or to prevent pregnancy.
 It does not contain any sperm-blocking ingredients, so it will not stop conception.

-Reliable birth control like protection, diaphragms, IUDs, and pills are the only effective ways to avoid pregnancy.
+Reliable birth control like protection, diaphragms, IUDs, and the pill are the only effective ways to avoid pregnancy.
 Boric acid can treat vaginal infections, but won’t keep you from getting pregnant.

 Can Boric Acid Cause a Miscarriage